 We’re looking for penultimate year students who can grasp this outstanding opportunity and learn everything they can about their business area, Baillie Gifford and the wider investment management industry.
 First-rate communication and organisation skills are essential, so you’ll need to show evidence of these in your application.

-The majority of our placements are open to all degree disciplines, and we’ve welcomed people from a wide range of subject areas including geography, physics and engineering.
+Our internship opportunities are open to all degree disciplines, and we’ve welcomed people from a wide range of subject areas including geography, physics and engineering.
 The most important thing is that you’re enthusiastic, ambitious and keen to learn about our business.

 “It’s opened up more doors and career opportunities.
 It felt like the whole process was designed to help us be successful.
 We were able to meet lots of different people from across the firm and had coaching on subjects like networking and professionalism.”Emily Mason,